dakcarto/QGIS-Documentation/source/docs/developer_guide/contributing_code.rst

 * Send a message to Marco Hugentobler (who manages the PR queue).
 * Send a message to the project steering committee asking them to help see your PR incorporated into the code base.

+If your PR is merged into master branch, you can then safely remove the PR's branch from your fork.